swiss-territorial-data-lab/proj-rooftops/README.md

 The script `get_lidar_infos.py` allows to get some characteristics of the point clouds.

 The following scripts are used to classify roof planes by occupancy:
+0. `retrieve_point_clouds.py`: downloads the tiles intersecting a vector layer.
+This script is borrowed from the LiDAR segmentation workflow.
 1. `rasterize_intensity.py`: creates an intensity raster for each LiDAR point cloud in the input directory.
     - The function used to produce the intensity rasters is [LidarIdwInterpolation - WhiteboxTools](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/lidar_tools.html#LidarIdwInterpolation).
 2. `rasterize_roughness.py`: creates a DEM and saves it as a raster, then estimates the multi-scale roughness from the DEM.